-- We will attempt to maintain at least six (6) feet between individuals to reduce the risk of transmission of COVID-19.
+- We encourage social distancing of at least six (6) feet between individuals when possible.

-- Some construction activities require closer than six (6) feet of distance (framing, scaffold erection and deconstruction, sheetrock, exterior insulation, weather barrier, window and door installation, siding, flooring and cabinet install).
+- Many construction activities require closer than six (6) feet of distance (framing, scaffold erection and deconstruction, sheetrock, exterior insulation, weather barrier, window and door installation, siding, flooring and cabinet installation).
 These activities will be present throughout the build.

 - Work on separate floors or areas when possible while working on the interior of a home.

 - Work on separate parts of the house where possible while working on the exterior of a home.

 - There will be a maximum of 8-12 volunteers permitted on site at a time, depending on location or build type.

 - Wash hands with soap and water frequently for at least 20 seconds.